lenderpanel

 Recently asked questions about conveyancing in Rawdon and Yeadon

-Most buyers of new build or newly converted property in Rawdon and Yeadon contact us having been asked by the builder to exchange contracts and commit to the purchase even before the house is built.
-This is because new home sellers in Rawdon and Yeadon tend to acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Rawdon and Yeadon contact us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the residence is ready to move into.
+This is because developers in Rawdon and Yeadon usually acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Rawdon and Yeadon or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Rawdon and Yeadon or who has acted in the same development.

 Last updated